morrowas/string-primitives-and-macros/README.md

 # string-primitives-and-macros
 This program is my portfolio project for Oregon State University's Computer Architecture and Assembly Language course.
 This assignment was completed in March 2023.

-## Project instructions:
+## Project Instructions
 ### Program Description
 Write and test a MASM program to perform the following tasks:

 - Implement and test two **macros** for string processing.
 These macros should use Irvine’s ReadString to get input from the user, and WriteString procedures to display output.
-mGetString:  Display a prompt (input parameter, by reference), then get the user’s keyboard input into a memory location (output parameter, by reference).
+  - mGetString:  Display a prompt (input parameter, by reference), then get the user’s keyboard input into a memory location (output parameter, by reference).
 You may also need to provide a count (input parameter, by value) for the length of input string you can accommodate and a provide a number of bytes read (output parameter, by reference) by the macro.
-mDisplayString:  Print the string which is stored in a specified memory location (input parameter, by reference).
+  - mDisplayString:  Print the string which is stored in a specified memory location (input parameter, by reference).

 - Implement and test two **procedures** for signed integers which use string primitive instructions
 ReadVal: